Dremel 4000 vs 8220 Rotary Tool: Which One’s Best?

 We’ve checked Amazon and any other online store we could find that sells these tools to see what other people are saying, and this is what we found out.

 Both tools are extremely versatile, and it is not hard to think of 20 projects you can do with one at any given moment.
-Both are extremely capable, and the deciding factor comes down to how you intend to use it.
+Both are extremely capable, and the deciding factor is how you intend to use your Dremel.
 If you are an artist or work in a shop that will use it every day, we recommend the Dremel 4000.
-The cord is a pain, but you will be sitting in the same place every day, so it’s not hard to work something out.
-The consistent power will be a huge advantage over the continuously diminishing power of the 8220.
+The cord is a pain, but you will sit in the same place every day, so it’s not hard to work something out.
+The consistent power will be a considerable advantage over the continuously diminishing power of the 8220.

-We hope you have enjoyed our look at these two popular tools, and it has helped you pick one of the two as your nest tool.
+We hope you have enjoyed our look at these two popular tools and have a better idea of which is your favorite.
 If you think it can help others, please share this shootout between the Dremel 4000 and the Dremel 8220 on Facebook and Twitter.

 You might also be interested in: